optakt/flow-dps/docs/introduction.md

 Execution and protocol states are maintained and updated independently.
 Execution state is maintained and updated by the execution nodes, while the protocol state is maintained and updated by the consensus nodes.

-Execution state contains the register values which are modified by the transaction execution.
+The execution state contains the register values which are modified by the transaction execution.
 Updates to the execution states are done by the execution nodes but their integrity is governed by the verification process.

-Protocol state keeps track of the system related features like staked nodes, node roles, public keys, network addresses and staking amounts.
-Protocol state is updated when the nodes are slashed, join the system via staking or leave the system by unstaking.
+The protocol state keeps track of the system related features like staked nodes, node roles, public keys, network addresses and staking amounts.
+It is updated when the nodes are slashed, join the system via staking or leave the system by unstaking.
 Consensus nodes publish updates on the protocol state directly as part of the blocks they generate.
 Consensus protocol guarantees the integrity of the protocol state.

 To better illustrate the difference and the independence of the two states, we can consider two scenarios:

 **Scenario 1**: Nodes never join, leave or change stake.
 Transactions are regularly processed.
 In this system, the protocol state never changes, but the execution state does.

 **Scenario 2**: No transactions are submitted/processed.
-Nodes are regularly joining or leaving the network — here only the network infrastructure / protocol state changes.
+Nodes are regularly joining or leaving the network — here only the network infrastructure/protocol state changes.

 ## Flow Node Roles